Specialist in: jazz, electronica, and world

 How is playlisting for brands different than playlisting at home or for personal listening on-the-go?

 As a customer, you could be listening to a playlist for a couple of hours.
 You're there to enjoy whatever it is you've turned up for, and that includes the ambience, which is mostly steered by the music.
 It needs to have a narrative.
 Your awareness may dip in and out of it, but whenever you're tuned in, it needs to make perfect sense.
-Playlisting for a brand isn't about picking songs you like and hoping that others will, it's part of the consumer experience.
+Playlisting for a brand isn't about picking songs you like and hoping that others will too.
+It's actually part of the consumer experience.
 A good playlist should be able to peak your ears and curiosity now and then, but it shouldn't be distracting.

 Computer algorithms can introduce us to new tracks from time to time, but given that they're based on your current listening, you're never truly going to receive a new experience from it.
 Isn't it cool to know that a music expert has curated a playlist especially for your brand's customers, with your values and aesthetic in mind?
 An algorithm could never be so personal.